taiwins/taiwins/docs/taiwins-shell.md

 #### double-buffering
 `app-surface` is double buffered, so it should have double commit states.
 Because it is damagable, it should also be marked dirty when necessary.
-Okay, it doesn't even have a backspace key, it is killing me dude.
-So at home, you can you this keyboard, it feel differently when you type, yes that is what they said, it is really like the rubbel dump keyboard.